Three-year-olds play with pots in the Jordan Center’s garden area.

 The Jordan Child & Family Enrichment Center meets the state’s highest standards for staff education, child-to-teacher ratios and early learning curricula with a Five Star Childcare License, issued by the NC Division of Child Development and Early Education.
 By the time children leave the Jordan Center for kindergarten, they are prepared to get along with their peers, manage their behavior and follow instructions.
 In short, they are ready to learn.

 Early learning curricula: Infant-Toddler Foundations, The Creative Curriculum and Conscious Discipline

 Inclusive classrooms: Our blended classrooms build acceptance of diversity by serving children who are developing typically along with children who have special needs.
-In partnership with the Frankie Lemmon School, we take up to 20 preschoolers referred by the Wake County Public School System for developmental delays.
+In partnership with the Frankie Lemmon School, we take up to 32 preschoolers referred by the Wake County Public School System for developmental delays.
 Skilled teaching staff lead these smaller classes (capped at 12 children), and therapists come in for speech, occupational and physical therapy.